For a very long time I’ve been using a Tiffen 77mm circular ND1000 filter for my long exposure photography.

-Here’s a sample of the Tiffen taken RAW from camera, i’ve applied in post is some noise reduction.
+Here’s a sample of the Tiffen filter taken RAW from camera, all i’ve applied in post is some noise reduction.

 As you see, a very heavy magenta colour cast.

-Enough is enough so I’ve decided to move to 100mm filters instead.
+Enough is enough, I’ve decided to move to 100mm filters instead.
 I waded through review after review of all of the leading brands but in the end decided to try a middle price bracket, fairly new brand, K&F Concept.

-To be honest, I was very pleasantly surprised by the quality of the product.
-The packaging is exceptional, foam-lined box, padded leather filter holder, and the filter itself wrapped in a protective wrapper and tissue paper.
+To be honest, I was very pleasantly surprised by the quality of the product when it arrived.
+The packaging is exceptional, a foam-lined box, padded leather filter holder, and the filter itself wrapped in a protective wrapper and tissue paper.

-The filter itself seems to be a very high quality, weighty glass, but what about the final images!
+The ND1000 filter itself seems to be a very high quality, weighty glass, but what about the final images?

-Well lets look at a control shot, no filter, and just a touch of noise reduction.
+Well first of all lets take a look at a control shot, no filter, and just a touch of noise reduction.

 Then let’s see the first shot through the K&F Concept 100mm ND1000